gholtzap/hybrid-x509-verifier/README.md

 The experiments cover certificate paths, revocation, TLS authentication, fallback, and the classical, pure post-quantum, composite, Catalyst, Chameleon, and Related certificate designs.

 Publication runs use isolated adapters for OpenSSL, GnuTLS, Go crypto/x509, Python cryptography, Bouncy Castle, NSS, oqs-provider, and wolfSSL.

-The checked-in publication package contains 30 JSON reports and both SBOM files.
-Its 345-row matrix has clean source provenance and no recorded process, support, or verdict mismatch.
-These results are bound to the named fixtures, versions, adapters, and commands.

-See [verification status](docs/verification-status.md) for exact source hashes, hosted runs, trust boundaries, and result details.
-See [report notes](reports/README.md) for artifact details.

 ## Requirements